How to Start Your Own Dog Sitting Business with Rover

 If you don’t meet those thresholds, it’s still your responsibility to track your Rover income and report it come tax time.

 One of the upsides of being an independent contractor is the ability to write off certain business expenses.
-This includes any toys, leashes, etc. you use exclusively for Rover.
+This includes any items such as toys and leashes you use exclusively for Rover.
 If you share the use of any items between your pet and Rover Pets, you can partially write off those expenses.

 Do I need extra insurance?